 - If a student appears visibly sick, parents will be asked to take the student home and follow Illness and Symptom Requirements (Appendix B)

-- All riders must wear a face mask while riding the bus, unless exempted
+- When required, all riders must wear a face mask while riding the bus, unless exempted

 - Each rider must use hand sanitizer before entering the bus